-If you are thinking something like “there’s no way this blog can tell me something new about how to loss weight, I haven’t read before,” you will be surprised today.
+If you are thinking something like “There’s no way this blog can tell me something I haven't read before about losing weight,” you will be surprised today.

-My name Dr. Berg.
-I’ve been practicing medicine 27 years, and I’ve trained over 2,500 doctors in the area of alternative medicine.
-I have taught at Howard University as a part time professor of nutrition, and I have a best-selling book on hormones and weight loss.
+My name is Dr. Berg.
+I’ve been practicing medicine for 27 years, and I’ve trained over 2 500 doctors in the area of alternative medicine.
+I have taught at Howard University as a part-time professor of nutrition, and I have a best-selling book on hormones and weight loss.

 And one of the reasons I began studying health so closely is because I broke my system at a very young age simply by not eating right.
 So I studied how to heal myself—and I did.

 See, I used to be a junk food junkie... in a big way.

 I was a sugar fiend who ate tons of junk food all day long.
 I had NO awareness of how all of these nutrient-empty, insulin-spiking junk foods were breaking my system internally.